-In August 2013, a contestant in Miss Teen USA, Cassidy Wolf, told reporters at the contest in the Bahamas, that she had received an email from someone claiming to have nude photos of her.
-The hackers was trying to extort more intimate photos from her in order to keep him from going public.
+In August 2013, a contestant in Miss Teen USA, Cassidy Wolf, told reporters at the contest in the Bahamas that she had received an email from someone claiming to have nude photos of her.
+The hacker was trying to extort more intimate photos from her in order to keep him from going public.

-Abrahams had the nous and software to open his victims' webcams remotely without their knowledge.
-In the court papers filed today in Santa Ana, Wolf was referred to as "CW."
+Abrahams had the software to open his victims' webcams remotely without their knowledge.
+In the court papers filed in Santa Ana, Wolf was referred to as "CW."

-3. The FBI Have Been on to Abrahams Since March 2013
+3. The FBI Has Tracked Abrahams Since March 2013

-The FBI say they have been investigating Abrahams since March 2013.
-His process for exploited his victims included compromising their personal accounts, and then contacting them through two AOL accounts he had.
+FBI agents say they have been investigating Abrahams since March 2013.
+His process for exploiting his victims included compromising their personal accounts, and then contacting them through two AOL accounts he had.
 It's alleged Abrahams would send his victims the pictures he had taken or obtained.

-His victims were told to send more nude material or long on to Skype and do what he said for five minutes.
-In one instance he told a victim he would turn her "dream of being a model...into [the victim being] a porn star."
+His victims were told to send more nude material or log on to Skype and do what he said for five minutes.
+In one instance he told a victim he would turn her "dream of being a model ... into [the victim being] a porn star."

-In another a victime told him: "I’m downloading Skype now.
+In another instance a victim told him: "I’m downloading Skype now.
 Please remember I’m only 17.
 Have a heart."